DushyantSahoo/rshSCP/README.md

 [6] tol is the % change in the error before gradient descent stops

-[7] site variable stores the index
+[7] site variable stores the site indices of each subject

 [8] gamma_predict is the weightage given to classification loss

 [9] gamma_cross is the weightage given to robustness loss

-[10] mdd is a binary variable storing information about a su
+[10] mdd is a binary variable storing information about whether a subject is healthy or patient

-[11] age and sex
+[11] age and sex store demograhic information of each subject

 There are three outputs-
 [1] W stores components at different levels in cell format